-A student has seven years from the date of admission to the doctoral program to complete the program.
+A student has seven years from the date of admission to the doctoral program to complete the dissertation and the doctoral degree.
+No courses used in a program of study can be older than seven years at the time of graduation.

 Students who anticipate being out for more than 2 consecutive semesters should apply for a Special Leave of Absence no later than the end of the add/drop period of their second semester of non-enrollment.
-Students who do not maintain continuous enrollment without a Special Leave of Absence (see Continuous Attendance and Special Leave of Absence in the General Graduate Policies) must file for readmission to the university.
+Students who do not maintain continuous enrollment without a Special Leave of Absence (see Continuous Attendance and

+Special Leave of Absence in the General Graduate Policies) must file for readmission to the university.
 The time spent in an approved Special Leave of Absence will essentially "stop the clock" for a student for a maximum of three semesters and be added to a student's total time limitation for degree completion.
 A student can request a SLOA for a maximum of six semesters.
 UCF students can also refer to Time Limitation and Continuous Enrollment Policy in the Graduate Catalog.